getvictor/website/content/posts/modular-monolith-attempt/index.md

 ```

 The presentation seemed to go well, with general agreement.
 One comment was along the lines of "won't we have to redo
 the architecture every time we reorganize our team structure?"
 The answer is maybe.
-The vertical slices have to make
+The vertical slices must make sense
-sense from the product perspective.
-Also, the vertical slices can be small enough that a single team can own multiple
+from a product perspective.
+Also, the vertical slices can be small enough that a single team can own multiple slices.
+If
-slices.
-If an engineering team splits in two, they can split their slices between them.
-If the team had one big slice,
+an engineering team splits into two, they can split their slices between them.
+If the team had one big slice, then it
-then it makes sense to split that slice into two or more smaller slices.
+makes sense to split that slice into two or more smaller slices.

 ## Initial implementation

 We started working on a new feature, which seemed like an ideal candidate to try the new approach.
-The feature was
+The feature supported
-supporting Android MDM (Mobile Device Management).
-It would be a new platform with a new API.
-I did the work of creating
+Android MDM (Mobile Device Management).
+It would be a new platform for us with a new API.
+I created the new structure
-the new structure for the Android feature.
+for the Android feature.
 I created new packages in a dedicated directory.
-Most of the work was
+Most of the work was untangling the common
-untangling the common parts so they can be reused between the legacy code and the new feature.
+parts so they could be reused between the legacy code and the new feature.

 I put up the PR, and it just sat there.
 Our guidance is to review PRs within 24 hours, but no one wanted to touch this
 one.